SquilliamWallace/Radio-Tele-Frontend/README.md

 To setup the back-end, see <https://github.com/YCPRadioTelescope/RT-Contracts>
 **Note**: Consider installing [Postman](https://www.postman.com/downloads/) for debugging API calls.

+### Changing the Front-End to use the Local Back-End Application
+With the local back-end application installed, you will need to update the ApiDriver.js file in the "src" directory to handle local API requests.
+Do this by commenting out `let baseUrl = "http://api.ycpradiotelescope.com:8080/api/` and replacing it with `let baseUrl = "http://localhost:8080/api/";`.
+Do the same with any other references to `http://api.ycpradiotelescope.com:8080/api/` if applicable.

 # Additionoal Information
 ### Learn Vue.JS
 * To start your own vue project, see <https://cli.vuejs.org/guide/creating-a-project.html#vue-create>